 Rapé is a mixture with tobacco leaf of the Nicotiana Rustica combined with various herbs and can cause both a stimulating and a psychoactive effect.
+The products are carefully selected, with knowledge of the different tribes and connection to the shamans who created them.
+Each tribe has its own secret recipe of sacred plants, trees and seeds combined with ash, also called Tsunu, Cumaru or Murici.
 At Sirius you'll find different kinds of rapé and colorful wooden kuripes to administer the rapé to yourself.

 What is rapé and where does it come from?

 Rapé (pronounced “ha-peh” or “rapay”) means "dust of the ancients" and it has been used for thousands of years by the tribes in the Amazon.
 Although the herbs vary from rapé to rapé, the main ingredient is always the powdered tobacco leaf of the Nicotiana Rustica.
 This plant is called Mapacho by the indigenous people; freely translated it means "master plant".
 Mapacho contains a very high level of nicotine, which has an uplifting effect.
 For these tribes, rapé is a sacred shamanic medicine that is used in ceremonies.
 In many cases it is the women who collect the ingredients and prepare the rapé, while certain species are composed by the healers of the tribe.

 The purpose of using rapé is to connect deeply with nature and to invoke these forces for physical and spiritual healing.
 Rapé can have both a stimulating and a psychoactive effect.
 Originally the rapé's are made in small quantities with a specific intention for a ceremony and sometimes specially prepared for the healing process of one person.
 These rapé's are very powerful, healing and cleansing on every level.